Nyabsi/blog/blogs/why-do-i-use-vive-pro-in-2025.md

 ## So, why the Vive Pro?

 I have investing into a Lighthouse system for VR due to it's unique advantages and I required a cheap headset so when I saw a second hand Vive Pro for a relatively reasonable price, I decided to buy one.

-I think the technical specifications of the device are still acceptable in 2025, would I buy one unless it's cheap?
+I think the technical specifications of the device are usable in 2025, would I buy one unless it's really cheap?
 Not really.
 But I do enjoy using the device as an temporary device before foreseeable upgrade.

 I know there is other Lighthouse device HMDs but these are outrageously expensive which I don't think I will be purchasing as I'm not one to take part in financial irresponsibility.
+Bigscreen has recently released with Beyond 2 which seems to be my next step in my journey of PCVR.

-Of course the primary reason was it being Lighthouse compatible, I do development for lighthouse hardware and I enjoy using Vive Trackers, there is a community solution called [OpenVR-SpaceCalibrator](https://github.com/hyblocker/OpenVR-SpaceCalibrator) which can be used to align playspace across devices but this is not a perfect solution and it makes my experience with other headsets (ie. Pico 4 Ultra or Quest 3) worse on lighthouse system.
+Of course a massive weight for my decision of the purchase was it being Lighthouse compatible.
+I do development for lighthouse compatible hardware and I use Vive Trackers.

-I also enjoy the perk of not requiring a battery this allows me to do longer playing session, as I am not limited by the headset but rather controller battery life.
-Combination of these perks has found me buying a Vive Pro in 2025.
-Would I suggest one?
-No :D Bigscreen very recently released the BSB2 during the writing of this post, and that seems like the next stop destionation.
+There is a community solution called [OpenVR-SpaceCalibrator](https://github.com/hyblocker/OpenVR-SpaceCalibrator) which allows using Lighthouse hardware like Tundra or Vive Trackers or Valve Knuckles on headsets that are not lighthouse tracked, but this method has a quirks that make it particularly annoying to use.

+I am also fan of tethered displays, as this allows extremely low latency artifact free image and this is appreciated in more fast phased games such as Beat Saber.
+And not having compression artifacts make certain experiences like Half Life Alyyx, BONEWORKS and such more immersive.